Defend Democracy: What?

 3) technological threats to democracy

-Unfortunately, governments and other stakeholders in established democracies are doing too little to defend democracy against foreign interference, to prevent the erosion of democracy “at home”, and to protect our democracy from technological threats.
+Unfortunately, our governments and other stakeholders are doing too little to defend established democracies against foreign interference, to prevent further polarisation and erosion of democracy “at home”, and to protect our democracies from technological threats.
 Worse, few are grasping that these threats are interconnected and are reinforcing each other.
+The future of our democracies depends on building resilience to this triple threat to democracy as of now.

 Because countries fail in their duty to defend democracy against foreign, domestic and technological threats to democracy, Defend Democracy steps into the breach.
-Not as the umpteenth think-tank that publishes policy reports, but as a do-tank that gets to work.
-Not only do we encourage citizens, governments and their alliances to defend democracy against what we call hybrid threats to democracy, but as a civil society actor we also help them do it.
+Not by publishing reports but as a do-tank that gets to work.
+Defend Democracy proposes a Zeitenwende for democracy.
+We encourage citizens, democratic governments and their international alliances (EU, NATO) to build whole-of-society resilience against the triple threat to democracy.
+And as civil society actor we help them do it.

 “Defend Democracy!” is a call to action to governments, lawmakers and institutions, and a name that invites everyone to join us in being active citizens.